 Select Page

-World Elephant Day is Friday, August 12.
+World Elephant Day is August 12.
 To bring awareness to the chronic foot problems suffered by India’s captive elephants, we’re challenging lovers of elephants everywhere to paint their toenails grey.

 Paint your toes grey to show your support and solidarity for the world’s vanishing elephants.
 Encourage your friends and family to join in and learn more about the threats facing elephants.